z720/code-server/README.md

-# code-server with dev tools
+# Code-server with common dev tools

 This image includes
 - NVM and the latest version of node